jdx/mise/docs/direnv.md

 for more details.

 I have had virtually no reports of problems with `use mise` in the year it has been out.
-This could be because virtually is using it, or it has been surprisingly stable.
+This could be because virtually no one is using it, or it has been surprisingly stable.
 I genuinely don't know which.
 If you try it or use it regularly let me know.

 While I have no immediate plans or reasons to do this now, I could see this functionality being